idmillington/undum/docs/src/API.md

 or if a selector is given, inserted before the matching element.
 On browsers that support it, the story will be scrolled to the insertion point.

+#### `writeChoices(listOfSituationIds)`

+*Since version 2*

+Creates a standard block of choices, one for each of the given situation ids.
+The text used in the links will be whatever is returned by the situation's `optionText` method.
+In addition, if the situation's `canChoose` method returns `false`, then the option will be displayed, but will not be clickable.

+#### `getSituationIdChoices(listOfIdsOrTags, minChoices, maxChoices)`

+*Since version 2*

+This function is a complex and powerful way of compiling implicit situation choices.
+You give it a list of situation ids and situation tags.
+Tags should be prefixed with a hash # to differentiate them from situation ids.
+The function then considers all matching situations in descending priority order, calling their canView functions and filtering out any that should not be shown, given the current state.
+Without additional parameters the function returns a list of the situation ids at the highest level of priority that has any valid results.
+So, for example, if a tag #places matches three situations, one with priority 2, and two with priority 3, and all of them can be viewed in the current context, then only the two with priority 3 will be returned.
+This allows you to have high-priority situations that trump any lower situations when they are valid, such as situations that force the player to go to one destination if the player is out of money, for example.

+If a `minChoices` value is given, then the function will attempt to return at least that many results.
+If not enough results are available at the highest priority, then lower priorities will be considered in turn, until enough situations are found.
+In the example above, if we had a minChoices of three, then all three situations would be returned, even though they have different priorities.
+If you need to return all valid situations, regardless of their priorities, set minChoices to a large number, such as `Number.MAX_VALUE`, and leave maxChoices undefined.

+If a `maxChoices` value is given, then the function will not return any more than the given number of results.
+If there are more than this number of results possible, then the highest priority resuls will be guaranteed to be returned, but the lowest priority group will have to fight it out for the remaining places.
+In this case, a random sample is chosen, taking into account the frequency of each situation.
+So a situation with a frequency of 100 will be chosen 100 times more often than a situation with a frequency of 1, if there is one space available.
+Often these frequencies have to be taken as a guideline, and the actual probabilities will only be approximate.
+Consider three situations with frequencies of 1, 1, 100, competing for two spaces.
+The 100-frequency situation will be chosen almost every time, but for the other space, one of the 1-frequency situations must be chosen.
+So the actual probabilities will be roughly 50%, 50%, 100%.
+When selecting more than one result, frequencies can only be a guide.

+Before this function returns its result, it sorts the situations in increasing order of their `displayOrder` properties.

 #### `doLink(URL)`